id Software betrayed us and I demand justice. I demand Shamblers. Nay! I demand … Super Shamblers!

 And so I was hooked.
 Still am.

-I got Doom for the Super Nintendo, but it didn’t feel right.
+I got Doom 64 for the Nintendo 64, but it didn’t feel right.
 (Over 20 years later, I still won’t play FPSs with a controller.)
 It wasn’t until – what?
 1995?
 When my dad finally got a family computer.

 And then I played Quake!
 Oh how I played!